 Its emphasis on interdisciplinary learning also allows students to connect ideas and perspectives across fields, allowing them to receive a well-rounded education.

-Dartmouth allows its undergraduate applicants to choose whether or not to submit their SAT or ACT scores, providing a more holistic approach when evaluating their qualifications for admission.
+Dartmouth allows its undergraduate applicants to choose whether or not to submit their SAT or ACT scores, which allows for a more holistic approach to evaluating applications.

-Considering its 6% acceptance rate, this can be a relief for students as they can spend this extra time and effort honing the other parts of their application and maintaining a high GPA.
+Considering its 5.3% acceptance rate, this may be a relief for students, as they can spend this extra time and effort honing the other parts of their application and maintaining a high GPA.

 At Brown, you'll find a community that celebrates diversity and encourages interdisciplinary learning.
 With the freedom to design your own academic path through their open curriculum, you can explore a range of subjects and tailor your education to your interests and goals.